Community Education from Planned Parenthood Ottawa

 Planned Parenthood Ottawa offers a variety of engaging and interactive sexual and reproductive health workshops, as a form of community education, to give practical, up-to-date information and emphasize skill-building and communication.
 We strive to provide the most comprehensive and unbiased information for the Ottawa community to make informed decisions about their sexual and reproductive health.

-If you would like a presentation on a topic that is not listed below, please contact PPO.
-We are always happy to discuss a customized presentation.
+If you would like a workshop on a topic that is not listed below, please contact PPO.
+We are always happy to discuss a customized workshop.
 For inquiries about our education programming, please contact Ceara McIntyre, the Education Coordinator.

 Anatomy is a critical topic for all age groups in order to develop a lifelong understanding of healthy sexuality.
 In this workshop, participants will learn all the names of the body parts related to sexual and reproductive health processes.
 Then participants journey through the life of an ovum, and the life of a sperm cell.

 Giggle your way through our Puberty workshop as we learn about the physical changes of puberty and about the kinds of care products that can help manage this physical changes.
 Participants are then given a series of scenarios to demonstrate the emotional and social changes during puberty and how to cope with these changes.